dnsimple/dnsimple-support/content/articles/reasons-hosting-dns.md

 ---
+meta: You should consider DNSimple for easy DNS management and expert support.
 title: Why should I host my DNS with DNSimple?
 excerpt: You should consider DNSimple for easy DNS management and expert support.
 categories: